fomightez/structurework/spartan_fixer/README.md

 ## Features :

- - Available in webserver form so no installation needed, unless you have A LOT of files to convert
+ - Available in [webserver] form so no installation needed, unless you have A LOT of files to convert
  - command line version allows single files or entire folders of PDB files to be converted automagically.
  - conforms to PDB format specifications as described [here][2] and [here][3]

 ##Webserver
 [fomightez.pythonanywhere.com/spartan_fixer/][webserver]
+* At the above site, you can find a server where you can paste in a file and have it processed by the SPARTAN08_Fixer program.
+* If you have a lot of files to convert or need greater customization in your workflow than you'll want the command line version in this repository.

 ## Usage :